GSA/open-gsa-redesign/_apidocs/entity-api.md

 <td>Allows Yes.
 <br>Yes signifies SAM registrants.
 <br>Example: samRegistered=Yes
-<br> NOTE: If this search parameter is not sent in the request, then the API will return only SAM registrants by default.
+<br><br> NOTE: If this search parameter is not sent in the request, then the API will return only SAM registrants by default.
 </td>
 <td>v2</td>
 </tr>